pallets/flask/docs/cli.rst

 .. warning:: Do not use this command to run your application in production.
     Only use the development server during development.
 The development server is provided for convenience, but is not designed to be particularly secure, stable, or efficient.
-See :ref:`deployment` for how to run in production.
+See :doc:`/deploying/index` for how to run in production.

 Open a Shell